 Say “rooftop bar” these days, and folks will start throwing money at you before you can show them the stairs.
-Just in time for spring, Fitzroy’s longstanding Provincial Hotel is doing just that, hoping to capitalise on that sweet, sweet sunshine we pasty Melburnians, and our flocks of summer tourists, crave.
-The newly renovated rooftop here on the corner of Brunswick and Johnston Street has managed to stay classy without being aloof, providing a lovely new spot to soak up the inner-north from on high.
+Fitzroy’s longstanding Provincial Hotel is doing just that, hoping to capitalise on that sweet, sweet sunshine we pasty Melburnians, and our flocks of summer tourists, crave.
+The rooftop here on the corner of Brunswick and Johnston streets has managed to stay classy without being aloof, providing a lovely new spot to soak up the inner-north from on high.

 Up here, the surrounding redbrick buildings block the view of the city skyline, but create an old Melbourne industrial feel that’s just as nice.
 There’s comfortable bench seating along the high glass walls, lots of greenery, and old terracotta tiles holding up the bar as a nod to the roof that was.
 Behind said bar, beards and button-downs are mandatory, and they know how to mix a drink.
 With an extensive cocktail list and a good selection of spirits, you could almost get away with calling this a cocktail bar.